 Speed Up Learning

-Create Searchable Study Materials
+Searchable Study Materials

-Generate Study Aids Automatically
+Auto-Generate Study Aids

-- AI summaries of each lecture
+- AI summaries per lecture

 - Flashcard decks for spaced repetition